OTis-Philippines-Inc/AI-Research/docs/en/decisions/0001-paddle-default-payment-link-page.md

 ### Issue

-RikaiAI needs to implement a default payment link page that handles cases where customers need to update their payment information or when payment recovery is needed.
+RikaiAI needs to implement a default payment link page that acts as a quick way to open Paddle checkout for a transaction.
+It also handles cases where customers need to update their payment information or when payment recovery is needed.
 The default payment link serves as a fallback URL that Paddle can redirect customers to when they need to update their payment details or when automatic payment recovery attempts fail.

 ### Decision

-Decided to implement a dynamic route at `https://slack-translate.rikaiai.com/checkout` that will serve as the default payment link, handling both new subscriptions and payment updates.
+Decided to implement a separate route implementation at `https://slack-translate.rikaiai.com/checkout` that will serve as the default payment link, handling both new subscriptions and payment updates.

 ### Status